includeos/IncludeOS/README.md

 $ git clone https://github.com/includeos/IncludeOS.git
 ```

-Now create a conan layout file, or edit your own copy of `layout.txt`.
+Now create a conan layout file, or edit your own copy of [layout.txt](https://github.com/includeos/IncludeOS/blob/dev/etc/layout.txt).
 Have the first line point to `your_kernel_build_dir`, e.g. where you want the compiled IncludeOS libraries to be built while you work.
 You can now tell conan to use this local build instead of the prebuilt binary versions.

 ```
 $ conan editable add your_IncludeOS_fork -l your_layout.txt includeos/0.15.0@includeos/test